 About the vaccination

 There are several COVID-19 vaccines in use in Finland.
-The vaccine to be used is determined according to the guidelines issued by THL and the municipality responsible for vaccinations.
+The vaccine to be used is determined according to the guidelines issued by THL.
 You can find detailed information about the different vaccines at THL's website.

 - General symptoms: headache, joint and muscle pain, fever, chills, fatigue or nausea